avodonosov/local-package-aliases/README.md

 real package nicknames and SLIME can handle them as usually.

-It must be noted that this solution is not entierly transarent:
+It must be noted that this solution is not entierly transarent: when working from SLIME not only reader understands the aliases, but also `(find-package :$lib)` will find the package.
-`(find-package :$lib)` will find the package when invoked from SLIME, but of course during normal run-time it won't work.
+But of course during normal run-time only reader knows about the aliases.

 Functions `hook-into-swank` and `unhook-from-swank` enable/disable this SLIME support.